Extremal length in higher dimensions and complex systolic inequalities: Calculation of the extremal volume

+We can build a $n$-form $\Omega_B$ on $B$ through the process of ``vertical integration'' applied to $\Omega_M$: using the above notation,

 Different choices of lifting differ only by vectors in $TL_b$, but integrating over $L_b$ saturates these directions so $\Omega_B$ is well-defined independently of this choice.
-Let us orient $B$ so that $\Omega_B$ is non-negative with respect to this orientation.
-It then has the property $\int_B\Omega_B=\int_M\Omega_M$.
+It is non-negative with respect to the above orientation of $B$, and has the property $\int_B\Omega_B=\int_M\Omega_M$.